Bedrettin Dalan: Political career

 In 1983, he joined Turgut Özal to found a center-right party, the Motherland Party (Anavatan Partisi, ANAP).
-Dalan was elected mayor of Greater İstanbul that was established as a metropolitan municipality on March 23, 1984.
+Dalan was elected mayor of Greater Istanbul that was established as a metropolitan municipality on March 23, 1984.
 He served in this position from March 26, 1984 until March 28, 1989.
-During this time, he set up the principals of the metropolitan municipality system in Turkey, and invested in the infrastructure of the ever-expanding city of İstanbul such as the sewer system, transportation and recreation areas.
+During this time, he set up the principals of the metropolitan municipality system in Turkey, and invested in the infrastructure of the ever-expanding city of Istanbul such as the sewer system, transportation and recreation areas.
 The blue-eyed politician is best remembered for his promise "the waters of the Golden Horn will be the same color as my eyes".
 He served as deputy chairman of the World Local Governments Union and as president of the Organization of the Capitals and Cities of Islamic Countries and also of the World Metropolitans Union.
 He was listed on the United Nations Environment Programme's Global 500 Roll of Honour in 1987.

 After losing his post to Nurettin Sözen, the candidate of the SHP in the regional elections of 1989, he founded his own party, the Democratic Center Party (Demokrat Merkez Partisi, DMP) on May 17, 1990, and became its leader.
 The DMP merged on September 14, 1991 with the right-wing, conservative party of Süleyman Demirel, the True Path Party (Doğru Yol Partisi, DYP).
-In the general elections held that year, he ran for membership of the parliament, and was elected deputy of İstanbul Province.
+In the general elections held that year, he ran for membership of the parliament, and was elected deputy of Istanbul Province.
 After serving one term in parliament, he finally quit politics.

 Later career

 Bedrettin Dalan worked as a top executive in business, and lectured at Marmara University and Istanbul Academy of Fine Arts.
-Dedicating himself to education, he founded İstanbul Eğitim ve Kültür Vakfı (İSTEK Vakfı), a foundation, which opened a number of prestigious private educational institutions in İstanbul such as primary and secondary schools, middle and high schools.
-In 1996, the foundation established a university in İstanbul, the Yeditepe University.
+Dedicating himself to education, he founded İstanbul Eğitim ve Kültür Vakfı (İSTEK Vakfı), a foundation, which opened a number of prestigious private educational institutions in Istanbul such as primary and secondary schools, middle and high schools.
+In 1996, the foundation established a university in Istanbul, the Yeditepe University.
 Bedrettin Dalan acts as the president of the board of trustees of the foundation.

 He is married to Ayseli Dalan and they have two sons, Barış and Altay Burak.